Estate

 1. Our estate planning questionnaire - as indicated above, we need to find out about you, your family, and other significant others in your life.
 We also ask questions in relation to your assets and liabilities, business and corporate interests, and anything else that will determine what your estate may consist of when you pass away.
 We then ask questions as to who you would like to appoint as your executors, whether you want to leave any specific gifts to anyone, who you would like the rest and residue of your estate to be left to and so on.
 Depending on your circumstances, we may suggest that you consider leaving a right of residency or life interest in your principal place of residence, for example.

-2. An initial discussion with you to review your questionnaire answers, to give you advice regarding the options available to you, and to confirm your final instructions.
+2. An estate planning discovery meeting to review your questionnaire answers, to give you advice regarding the options available to you, and to confirm your final instructions.
 This discussion may take place either in a face to face appointment or via Zoom.

-3. A face to face appointment with you to review the drafted documents, answer any questions you may have, and to sign and finalise the documents.
+3. A final appointment with you to review the drafted documents, answer any questions you may have, and to sign and finalise the documents.

 If you have any business or corporate interests, we can also assist you with your business succession requirements.